input-output-hk/partner-chains/E2E-tests/docs/run-tests-on-new-env.md

 ### 4. Add `<env>_stack.json` to `config/<blockchain>/<env>` folder

-`<env>_stack.json` configuration file represents connection strings to partner chain dependencies (ogmios, kupo) and binaries (partner-chains-node, sidechain-main-cli, cardano-cli).
+`<env>_stack.json` configuration file represents connection strings to partner chain dependencies (ogmios) and binaries (partner-chains-node, sidechain-main-cli, cardano-cli).

 **NOTE:**
-- **ogmios** and **kupo** services can be executed on the remote host or made available on test runner machine
+- **ogmios** services can be executed on the remote host or made available on test runner machine
 - partner chains binaries can be made available on the test runner machine or on the remote host
   - if you want to use the remote host - you need to configure your own SSH keys